 Our efforts are focused on sites containing or buffering the best remnants of biological diversity and ecological integrity in its preserve system.
 Many of these sites are recognized by the State as having the best examples of prairie, forest, savanna, barrens, and wetland ecosystems remaining in Illinois, and have been dedicated State Nature Preserves.

-We currently own and/or manage nearly 21,500 acres of land, and about 7,000 acres (30%) are under some form of active maintenance or restoration.
-These areas include:
+We currently own and/or manage more than 23,000 acres of land, and about 7,000 acres (30 percent) are under some form of active maintenance or restoration.

 - Braidwood Dunes and Savanna Nature Preserve, Braidwood